noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 carriage...
 I moved my gaze away from the window and called out to the person in front of me.

 [...Ummm...
-Why did I get abducted when I should be carefreely eating breakfast now, Chronois-san?]
+Why did I get abducted when I should be care-freely eating breakfast now, Chronois-san?]

 [...I’m sorry about that.
 It took a lot of work to arrange, so I didn’t get to